 Your quilt top should be clean, pressed and squared up with no uneven edges.
-DO NOT baste or pin quilt layers together.
+Please DO NOT baste or pin quilt layers together.
+In order to put the quilt on the machine the pieces need to be separate.

-Your 100% cotton quilt backing must be at least 4" larger than the top on all sides.
+Your quilt backing must be at least 4" larger than the quilt top on all sides.
 It may be a single piece (we carry fabrics 108" to 120" wide) or can be one that you have pieced together.
-Press your seams open and & backstitch each end when piecing your back together.
+Press your seams open and backstitch each seam when piecing your back together.
 Make sure your quilt back is square.
 Please do not bring a sheet.

 We recommend a better quality quilt batting.
 It must be 3" larger than the quilt top on all sides.
-Lesser quality battings have eneven density, are too fragile, shred in handling, may beard or have too high a loft and my spoil your quilt.
-We offer top quality 100% Cottong and Hobbs 80/20 and Hobbs 100% wool.
+Lesser quality batting's have uneven density, are too fragile, shred in handling, may beard or have too high a loft and may spoil your quilt.
+Batting in bags are VERY distorted and can cause bumps, creases or an uneven finished quilt.
+We offer rolls of top quality 100% Cotton, 80/20 and 100% wool.

-We have thread colors to choose from.
-If we do not have the right color, we will be happy to order it for your quilt.
-You may choose from solid or veriegated for just the right look for your quilt.
+We have many thread colors to choose from.
+If we do not have the right color, we will be happy to order it for you.
 Because threads used by long arm machines are specially designed for high-speed quilting, we cannot use thread that you provide.

-If we are binding your quilt, please provide us with 1 yeard of fabric.
+If we are binding your quilt, please provide us with 1 yard of fabric.
 All unused fabric will be returned to you.